Kurzweil is a brand often associated with some of the most realistic sound keyboard pianos on the market.

 Build quality

-Ultimately, we think the lightweight body is a triumph with no significant concerns over the build quality.
+Ultimately, I think the lightweight body is a triumph with no significant concerns over the build quality.

 Connectivity